muatassim/CleanArchitecture/README.md

 Defining a Generic Entity and Applying Business Rules In Clean Architecture, entities should encapsulate their own identity and business rules.
 You can use a generic base class for entities with different types of identifiers, and enforce business rules using a simple rule pattern.
-1. **Define a Customer entity that inherits from the generic base and enforces a business rule (e.g., name must not be empty):**
+1. **Define a Person entity that inherits from the generic base and enforces a business rule (e.g., name must not be empty):**

 ```C#